LoGoFiOS/data_engineer/notes.md

     --url="https://github.com/DataTalksClub/nyc-tlc-data/releases/download/yellow/yellow_tripdata_2021-01.csv.gz"
 ```

 And a note about ports.
 I can use another ports.
-For wxample, let's use "5431:5432" for pgdatabase.
+For example, let's use "5431:5432" for pgdatabase.
 To accept this database I have to use port 5431:  `pgcli -h localhost -p 5431 -u root -d ny_taxi`

 But inside the Docker Compose I'll be use a port 5432: